-Visitors to this site may have noticed mention before of the Foreign Office, a British government department that casts a shadow over the issue of Tibet in England, and according to sources there has managed to manipulate the Tibetan scene to such an extent that protests consistently fail to generate significant public interest, while those isolated events which do happen avoid any mention of Tibetan independence.
-It is of course entirely in the political interests of the Foreign Office to have an emasculated movement for Tibet, one that would not generate too much inconvenience or distraction for the larger work of mollifying China’s Regime, which is always hyper-sensitive to the subject of Tibet.
-The object of such appeasement is of course to maintain current and secure future economic benefits from China, including financial investments into a broken British economy.
-Any issue therefore which would undermine that process is regarded as an irritant, so it is that a vigorous and singular campaign for Tibetan independence within Britain would be anathema to the political aspirations and policies of the Foreign Office.
+Visitors to this site may have noticed mention before of the Foreign Office, a British government department that casts a shadow over the issue of Tibet in England.
+According to sources there it has managed to manipulate the Tibetan scene to such an extent that protests consistently fail to generate significant public interest, while those isolated events which do happen avoid any mention of Tibetan independence.
+It is of course entirely in the political interests of the Foreign Office to have an emasculated movement for Tibet, one that would not generate too much inconvenience or distraction for the larger work of mollifying China’s Regime.
+Which is always hyper-sensitive to the subject of Tibet.
+The object of such appeasement is of course to maintain current, and secure future economic benefits from China, including financial investments into a broken British economy.
+Any issue therefore which would undermine that process is regarded as an irritant.Which is why a vigorous and singular campaign for Tibetan independence within Britain would be anathema to the political aspirations and policies of the Foreign Office.

-The name of the game is trade, and appeasement is a currency that goes a long way to furthering British interests in China, so it is that issues such as China’s horrendous program of forced sterilizations is deliberately omitted from the Foreign Office Human Rights Report on China and that no mention is ever made of Tibet’s independence, or that Tibetans inside occupied Tibet are struggling to regain their national freedom.
-These are explosive issues that could seriously destabilize relations with Beijing, so in a cynical move the Foreign Office has removed entirely the political truth from the subject of Tibet and transformed it into one of human and religious rights.
-These are seemingly discussed during an annual meeting with China, although the public are not graced with any details of what’s actually on the table, some say there would be no room for such topics, it being already occupied by French wines and the finest of cuisine.
+The name of the game is trade, and appeasement is a currency that goes a long way to furthering British interests in China, which explains why issues, such as China’s horrendous program of forced sterilizations, are deliberately omitted from the Foreign Office Human Rights Report on China.Similarly no mention is ever made of Tibet’s independence, or that Tibetans inside occupied Tibet are struggling to regain their national freedom.
+These are explosive issues that could seriously destabilize relations with Beijing, so in a cynical move the Foreign Office has removed entirely the political truth from the subject of Tibet.
+It has been transformed it into an issue of human and religious rights.
+These are seemingly discussed during an annual meeting with China, although the public are not graced with any details of what’s actually on the table, some say there would be no room for such topics, the table being already occupied by French wines and the finest of cuisine!

 Will David Cameron, Britain’s Prime Minister, accept with equal credulity the response on the subject from his meeting with China’s propaganda secretary Mr.Li Changchun, or will for once justice, human rights, and truth take precedence over commerce and politics?
 What do you think?